 Join Us For Our First Diabetes Camp for Kids!
 Together we can fight diabetes.
 Here's how you and your Club can help kids in your community:

-1) Sponsor a Kid age 10 to 13 with diabetes (type 1 or 2) with a donation of $115.00.
+1) Sponsor a Kid age 10 to 13 with diabetes (type 1 or 2 or pre) with a donation of $115.00.
 2) Invite one parent to come with the child .
 3) Costs for the parent/guardian is $120.00 for the weekend camp (night accommodations & meals).
 4) inform your local school and community center.
 5) BE A DIABETIC COORDINATOR; come to camp.
 We are training future Camp coordinators.

 All health professionals working at the Lions Camp are licensed in the state where the Camp is held.
 The majority are also involved in diabetes care in their local community on a year-round basis.